Nested Punctual Hilbert Schemes and Commuting Varieties of Parabolic Subalgebras: Introduction

-Let $\K$ be an algebraically closed field of arbitrary characteristic.
 Let $S^{[n]}$ denote the Hilbert scheme parametrizing the zero dimensional schemes $z_n$ in the affine plane $S=\AA^2=Spec\ \K[x,y]$ with $length(z_n)=n$.
 Several variations from this original Hilbert scheme have been considered.
 For instance, Brian\c con studied the punctual Hilbert scheme $\sno$ which parametrizes the subschemes $z_n$ with length $n$ and support on the origin \cite{Br}, and Cheah has considered the nested Hilbert schemes parametrizing tuples of zero dimensional schemes $z_{k_1}\subset z_{k_2}\subset \dots \subset z_{k_r}$ organised in a tower of successive inclusions \cite{Ch1,Ch2}.